swiss-territorial-data-lab/proj-rooftops/README.md

 ## LiDAR segmentation

 The set of scripts is dedicated to the segmentation of rooftop objects in the LiDAR point cloud.
 This workflow is based on [Open3D](https://www.open3d.org/docs/release/).
 It supposes that roofs composed of flat planes and that obstacles protrude.

-### Data

-In addition to the general data, the segmentation workflow needs:

-- LiDAR point clouds: the [tiles of the 2019 flight over the Geneva canton](https://ge.ch/sitggeoportal1/apps/webappviewer/index.html?id=311e4a8ae2724f9698c9bcfb6ab45c56) were used.
-They are automatically downloaded through a script;
-- Emprises tiles LiDAR 2019.shp: Shapes corresponding to the LiDAR tiles.

 ### Workflow